Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Maret 2025 14.22.26 UTC
+- WIB: Minggu, 16 Maret 2025 15.29.07 UTC
-- WITA: Minggu, 16 Maret 2025 15.22.26 UTC
+- WITA: Minggu, 16 Maret 2025 16.29.07 UTC
-- WIT: Minggu, 16 Maret 2025 16.22.26 UTC
+- WIT: Minggu, 16 Maret 2025 17.29.07 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: technology
+Kategori: inspirational